-- 4.2 Asphalt and Cement Batching Plants - 102.
-In establishing asphalt plant at the site for the road pavement basically the binder course and the surface course; the Contractor should be guided by a number of items to protect the environment.
-Emissions will be produced in producing the asphalt mix likewise bitumen spill may occur during handling and mix preparation. - 103.
-For the cement batching plant for concreting works such as bridges, culverts and drainage works, cement dust can contaminate the air.
-In addition, the preparation, mixing and loading of concrete mix into the transit mixer and subsequent washing of trucks will result into soil and water contamination. - 104.
-These two facilities should be situated at appropriate distances from the residences as well as the river so as not to result to water contamination.
+116. For the cement batching plant for concreting works such as bridges, culverts and drainage works, cement dust can contaminate the air.
+In addition, the preparation, mixing and loading of concrete mix into the transit mixer and subsequent washing of trucks will result into soil and water contamination.
+For the cement batrching plants there shall be regular monitoring of dust emissions.

+117. Asphalt plant and cement batching plant will be situated at appropriate distances from the residences as well as the river so as not to result in any impacts on communities or water contamination.
 Within the project road, since the area is rural, there are ample spaces to set up these plants.
-The Contractor should obtain the necessary permits, negotiate properly with the landowners and reinstate the area after usage at the end of the project.
+The Contractor must obtain the necessary permits, negotiate properly with the landowners and reinstate the area after usage at the end of the project.

-- 4.3 Construction Camp - 105.
-The proper maintenance of all the service and sanitary facilities at the construction camp falls under the direct responsibility of the Contractor under the supervision of the construction supervision engineer for the project.
+4.3 Construction Camp

+118. The proper maintenance of all the service and sanitary facilities at the construction camp falls under the direct responsibility of the Contractor under the supervision of the construction supervision engineer for the project.
 The sanitary facilities or ablution include toilets, urinals, showers, washstands and a laundry area.
-In addition, equipment and maintenance yard will also have to - 106. be sited accordingly.
+In addition, equipment and maintenance yard will also have to be sited accordingly.
 Waste water should not be discharged into the river unless treated in compliance to local effluent standards.
-Solid waste collection and disposal should be planned properly.
-For construction camps, there are ample spaces in the area that the Contractor can select to set them up. - 107.
-It will be up to the Contractor to select the land parcels required, negotiate directly with the landowner and obtain the necessary permits for his facilities.
-Such facilities should not be located within the protected areas and should have buffer zones when adjacent to forested areas.